Wheel of Fortune (American game show): Bonus round

 Since 2017, the winning contestant chooses one of three puzzle categories before the round begins (prior to 2017, the category and puzzle were predetermined).
 After doing so, the contestant spins a smaller wheel with 24 envelopes to determine the prize.
-The puzzle is revealed, as is every instance of the letters R, S, T, L, N, and E. The contestant provides three more consonants and one more vowel, plus a fourth consonant if he or she has the Wild Card.
-After any instances of those letters are revealed, the contestant has 10 seconds to solve the puzzle; he or she may make multiple guesses, as long as the entire answer is started before time expires.
+The puzzle is revealed, as is every instance of the letters R, S, T, L, N, and E. The contestant provides three more consonants and one more vowel, plus a fourth consonant if the contestant has retained the Wild Card.
+After any instances of those letters are revealed, the contestant has ten seconds to solve the puzzle; as in the speed-up round, multiple guesses are allowed, so long as the answer is started before time expires.
 Whether or not the contestant solves the puzzle, the host opens the envelope at the end of the round to reveal the prize at stake.
-Prizes in the bonus round include various cash amounts (with the lowest being the season number multiplied by $1,000), a vehicle (or two vehicles during weeks with two-contestant teams), and a top prize of $100,000.
-During certain weeks in Season 40, known as "XL Week", if the contestant has the XL Wedge, an additional $40,000 is added to the contestant's winnings if he or she solves the puzzle.
-In Home Sweet Home Week, another top prize was added, in a form of a house, courtesy of Latitude Margaritaville, worth $375,000 ($350,000 in Season 35 and 36) for participants aged 55 or over, and with a smaller option for other contestants, or a cash alternative, which can be won by getting the special House wedge, in the same vein as the Million Dollar Wedge in Seasons 35 to 38.
-Starting in Season 39, two house envelopes will be on the prize wheel if the contestant has brought the House wedge to the bonus round (one house envelope will always be in the prize wheel, regardless of possession of the House wedge).
-In Celebrity Wheel of Fortune, the prizes are all cash amounts for the celebrity's charity, which includes $25,000, $50,000, $75,000, and $100,000.
+Since the show's 40th season, bonus prizes range from $40,000 to $100,000 in cash, and some weeks also feature vehicles.

+If the contestant has the Million Dollar Wedge, the $100,000 envelope is replaced with a $1,000,000 envelope.
+On the syndicated version, contestants who win the $1,000,000 may receive it in installments over 20 years, or in a lump sum of that amount's present value.